 Burke's Horseshoe Life Buoy is made from flexible closed foam with zero water retention and offers continuous floatation.
 It comes with a double coated P.V.C nylon cover, external rope handle, whistle and reflective patches.
-Complies with AYF special regulations 4.17 and 4.21 when self-ignighting light and drogue are attached.
+Complies with AYF special regulations 4.17 and 4.21 when self-igniting light and drogue are attached.

-An integrated rescue float and lifting sling for man overboard rescue and recovery is not compulsory to have on your vessel, however is highly recommended.
+An integrated rescue float and lifting sling for man overboard rescue and recovery is not compulsory to have on your vessel, however it is highly recommended.
 Easy to use and store, this low maintenance closed cell foam flotation has retro-reflective patches, wraparound heavy duty webbing straps and 45 mts of 8mm floating line.

 Complete with printed instructions and a reinforced PVC stow bag that is easy to attach and remove from boats rail when not underway.
 Meets YA SR 4.21 Lifebuoy requirement when a self-igniting light fitted.